b02902063/language-learning-with-screenshot/README.md

 - Select target language and your proficiency level.
 Currently only Japanese is supported as the target language.
 - Choose a window for screenshot capture.
 - Capture and analyze the screenshot with OpenAI.
-- Filter displayed vocabulary by difficulty without requerying the API.
+- Filter displayed vocabulary by selecting your level without requerying the API.
 - Settings dialog stores your API key, interface language and the language used for AI generated reports.
 - OpenAI responses contain all level sections (N1–N5) even when empty.
 Vocabulary items include `word`, `reading`, `definition`, `pos`, `related`, and `examples`, while `conjugation` and `transitivity` may be `null`.